Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Constraining the amplitudes from observables

 We write the amplitudes in terms of complex coordinate system as follows:

 Using complex coordinates to estimate amplitudes enables evaluation of both magnitudes and relative phase with ease.
-The amplitudes of $t$, $c$, $p$ and $t_0$ as-well-as their phases are evaluated using a simulated data set of $B_{+-}$, $B_{00}$, $B_{+0}$, $a_{+-}$, $a_{00}$ and $\phi$ with a million points.
+The amplitudes of $t$, $c$, $p$ and $t_0$ as well as their phases are evaluated using a simulated data set of $B_{+-}$, $B_{00}$, $B_{+0}$, $a_{+-}$, $a_{00}$ and $\phi$ with a million points.

 In Fig.~\ref{Fig:PvsT} the obtained normalized amplitudes $p_{+-}\equiv p/\sqrt{B_{+-}}$ versus $t_{+-}\equiv t/\sqrt{B_{+-}}$ are shown.
-While we ignore the small \CP violation $a_{+-}$, we make this choice to compare to the estimate made in Ref.~\cite{Khodjamirian:2017zdu} $p_{\sss+-}=(0.09\pm 0.01)$, using light cone sum rule techniques.
+The central values of the fit for $(p_{+-},t_{+-})$ are $(4.74, 4.19)$ and $(4.80, 5.43)$, indicating that the observed $p_{+-}$ is indeed large.
+If we make the choice to ignore the small \CP violating asymmetry $a_{+-}$ relative to $A^{+-}$ and $\bar{A}^{+-}$, we can directly compare with the estimate $p_{\sss+-}=(0.09\pm 0.01)$ made in Ref.~\cite{Khodjamirian:2017zdu}, using light cone sum rule techniques.
+Similar estimates~ for $p_{\sss+-}$ are obtained in Ref.~\cite{Lenz:2023rlq}.
 Since the momentum flowing through the penguin loop are of order $1$~\gev or larger, a perturbative calculation of this loop is not unreasonable.
 Convincing arguments on the reliability of these estimates have been made in Ref.~\cite{Nierste:2020eqb}.
-The two panels for $p_{+-}$ versus $t_{+-}$, correspond to the two orientations as depicted in Fig.~\ref{Fig:Triangles}.
-The central values of the fit for $(p_{+-},t_{+-})$ are $(4.74, 4.19)$ and $(4.80, 5.43)$, indicating that the observed $p_{+-}$ is indeed large.
+Note, that these are estimates of penguin $p$ compared to $\sqrt{B^{+-}}$, and it would be unreasonable to expect a much larger value.
 It is seen from Fig.~\ref{Fig:PvsT} that a $10\%$ value of $p_{+-}$ is $\sim 3.4\sigma$ away from the estimated value indicating an unacceptably large penguin contribution.
-It may be noted that $a_{\sss+-}$ is non-zero at $3.8\sigma$ and our result are consistent with this measurement.
+We note that $a_{\sss+-}$ is non-zero at $3.8\sigma$ and our results are consistent with this measurement.
 Even with a simulation of a million points no point below $p_{+-}<0.15$ was found limiting our accuracy at vanishing $p_{+-}$ by interpolation errors.
+It is worth noting that $p_{+-}\sim 1$ at $1\sigma$, $p_{+-}\sim 0.6$ at $2\sigma$, $p_{+-}\sim 0.2$ at $3\sigma$.
+Thus the data indicates a very large penguin contribution.
+It may be noted that since the parametrization of Ref.~\cite{Gavrilova:2023fzy} and our paper differ, the expressions and estimates of the penguin also differ.
+However, our estimates for $p_{+-}$ are in broad agreement with those of Ref.~\cite{Gavrilova:2023fzy}.
+For completeness we have also plotted the $p/t$ values as a polar plot in Fig.~\ref{Fig:PbyT}.
+The $p/t$ values once again indicate that $p$ is indeed large and small values of $p/t\sim 0.1$ are possible only at $\sim3\sigma$.